 Finding a job is always difficult, not just for graduates, but for everyone.
 Click here to read our Student Handbook - the motivation behind this booklet is to give you some guidance on how to avoid common mistakes and to develop a successful strategy when it comes to job hunting as a graduate.
 It is a tough game but definitely not a mission impossible and ALGA is a very good start!

 Gaining work experience and/or trying to navigate a career path upon completing university can be daunting.
-To support students in the environmental science space, ALGA is happy to provide to its current Student Members and Unemployed Members a post board where prospective employers are able to view and contact directly.
+To support students in the environmental science space, ALGA is happy to provide, to its current Student Members and Unemployed Members, a post board where prospective employers are able to view your CV and contact you directly.
 Please contact our office +61 2 4485 1136 or 1300 780 719 for details on how to get your information posted, alternatively email email@example.com.

 Concordia University, Montreal Canada

 Melbourne based - up to July 2019

 As a student majoring in Political Science and focusing my studies on environmental sustainability, I am eager to learn new ways to promote climate change initiatives, advocate for improved environmental management procedures, and ensure the health of populations.
 Through my university courses and activities, such as, among others, ‘Environmental Ethics’, ‘Globalization and Sustainability’, ‘Urbanization’, and related research and group involvement, I have developed a deeply felt commitment to sustainability, both on an personal level (veganism), as well as from a collective perspective.
 For me, it has become imperative to increase my knowledge and participation, and, in turn, to help provide others with a more comprehensive understanding of environmental challenges, and what is required to address and overcome those challenges.